-Ubuntu allows you to customize your long and rugged bash commands by using short and pleasant aliases as a replacement.
-When you are working on the command line, you can just use an alias instead of the entire command you want to avoid typing.
-The alias will work exactly in the same way as the command it has been created against.
+With Ubuntu, you can customize your long Bash commands by using short and pleasant aliases as replacements.
+When working on the command line, you can simply use an alias in place of the entire command you don’t want to type.
+The alias works exactly like the command it was created for.

-In this tutorial, you will learn how to create and use an alias against a command in Ubuntu.
-We will make use of a simple example to demonstrate this process for you.
-We are running the steps and commands described in this article on a Ubuntu 18 system.
+In this tutorial, you will learn how to create and use an alias for a command in Ubuntu.
+We use a simple example to demonstrate this process to you.
+We will perform the steps and commands described in this article on an Ubuntu 22.04 system.

 Example: Setting up an alias for the – sudo apt-get install – command

 If you do a lot of installations on your system and wish to avoid using the entire sudo apt-get install command, you can create a short alias for it using the following method:

 Through the file manager, open the .bashrc file located in your home folder.
 This file is usually a hidden file so you will need to use the Ctrl+H control to view all the hidden files located in the folder.
 You can use your favorite text editor through the command line or UI to edit this file.
 We are using the default graphical text editor to open and edit this file.

 Move to the end of the file and paste the following line:

 Here “agi” is the new alias we are setting up.